 |State government, excluding education and hospitals||67,710|

 Most environmental scientists and specialists work full time.
 They may have to work more than 40 hours a week if they work in the field.

-Employment of environmental scientists and specialists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of environmental scientists and specialists is projected to grow 5 percent from 2021 to 2031, about as fast as the average for all occupations.

-Businesses are expected to continue to consult with environmental scientists and specialists to help them minimize the impact their operations have on the environment.
+Businesses are expected to continue consulting with environmental scientists and specialists to help reduce the impact of their operations on the environment.
 For example, environmental consultants help businesses to develop practices that minimize waste, prevent pollution, and conserve resources.
-Other environmental scientists and specialists are expected to be needed to help planners develop and construct buildings, utilities, and transportation systems that protect natural resources and limit damage to the land.
+Other environmental scientists and specialists will be needed to help planners develop and construct buildings, utilities, and transportation systems that protect natural resources and limit damage to the land.